-One distinguishing feature of eukaryotic cells in comparison to prokaryotes is their compartmentalization into organelles, which are obvious already at the microscopic level.
+ONE DISTINGUISHING FEATURE OF EUKARYOTIC CELLS IN comparison to prokaryotes is their compartmentalization into organelles, which are obvious already at the microscopic level.
 Each compartment or organelle contains a characteristic set of proteins providing it with a unique structural and functional identity.
-Therefore, proteins, which - with the exception of a few respiratory chain components in the mitochondria - are translated in the cytoplasm, have to be targeted to their place of final destination.
+Therefore, proteins, whichwith the exception of a few respiratory chain components in the mitochondria-are translated in the cytoplasm, have to be targeted to their place of final destination.
 Eukaryotic cells have evolved highly specialized mechanisms to perform this task.
-Most commonly, specific topogenic sequences within proteins are used to target them to a distinct subcellular localization, like the nucleus, mitochondria, peroxisomes and the endoplasmic reticulum, from where they are transported through the Golgi apparatus to become secreted or membrane proteins.
-All these targeting sequences are characterized by conserved amino acids and are recognized by highly specialized transport complexes, which are required to carry their cargo to the respective organelle.
-Specific sequences of amino acids can easily be recognized by appropriate analysis software and therefore a large number of programs are available to predict the subcellular localization of a protein based on its primary structure (table 1).
-However, not all proteins contain such conserved targeting sequences despite a highly specific subcellular distribution (7,8,11,20,21).
+Most commonly, specific topogenic sequences within proteins are used to target them to a distinct subcellular localization, such as the nucleus, mitochondria, peroxisomes, and the endoplasmic reticulum, from where they are transported through the Golgi apparatus to become secreted or membrane proteins.
+All these targeting sequences are characterized by conserved amino acids and are recognized by highly specialized transport complexes that are required to carry their cargo to the respective organelle.
+Specific sequences of amino acids can easily be recognized by appropriate analysis software and therefore a large number of programs are available to predict the subcellular localization of a protein based on its primary structure (Table 1).
+However, not all proteins contain such conserved targeting sequences despite a highly specific subcellular distribution (7, 8, 11, 20, 21).

 Besides proteins that are exclusively localized in a single organelle, others exist, which are present in more than one compartment.
-One cellular strategy to achieve distribution to several or different locations is to produce different polypeptides possessing or lacking one or the other targeting sequence, either from separate genes or from a single gene by means of alternative transcription or translation initiation, differential splicing or post-translational modification.
+One cellular strategy to achieve distribution to several or different locations is to produce different polypeptides possessing or lacking one or the other targeting sequence, either from separate genes or from a single gene by means of alternative transcription or translation initiation, differential splicing, or post-translational modification.
 However, several proteins possess two targeting signals leading to distribution between several organelles.
-In these cases, the desired and/or required localization can be achieved by different relative affinities to the transport machineries, accessibility of the targeting signals, incomplete translocation or redistribution via retrograde transport, leakage out of the organelle or active export (for review see (9,23)).
+In these cases, the desired and/or required localization can be achieved by different relative affinities to the transport machineries, accessibility of the targeting signals, incomplete translocation or redistribution via retrograde transport, leakage out of the organelle, or active export (for review, see Refs.
+9 and 23).